Milan Matulović: Career

 Matulović was born in Belgrade.
 In 1958 he played a four-game training match with Bobby Fischer, of which he won one, drew one and lost two.
 He achieved the International Master title in 1961 and became a Grandmaster in 1965.

 He won the Yugoslav Chess Championships of 1965 and 1967 and was a prolific competitor on the international tournament scene during the 1960s and 1970s.
-Probably his best result was equal first with Gligorić, Ivkov and Lev Polugaevsky at Skopje 1969 ahead of former World Chess Champion Mikhail Botvinnik and multiple candidate Efim Geller.
-Other first-place finishes during this period, either shared or outright, included Netanya 1961, Vršac 1964, Novi Sad 1965, Belgrade 1965, Reggio Emilia 1967/68, Athens Zonal 1969, Belgrade 1969, Sarajevo 1971, Birmingham 1975, Bajmok 1975 (and in 1978), Majdanpek 1976, Vrbas 1976, Belgrade 1977 and Odzaci 1978.
+At the super tournament in Skopje in 1967, he shared second place with Geller, only half a point behind Fischer.
+One year later in Vinkovci, he won the second place again behind the brilliant American.
+Probably his best result was equal first with Gligorić, Ivkov and Lev Polugaevsky at Belgrade 1969 ahead of former World Chess Champion Mikhail Botvinnik and multiple candidate Efim Geller.
+Other first-place finishes during this period, either shared or outright, included Netanya 1961, Vršac 1964, Novi Sad 1965, Belgrade 1965, Reggio Emilia 1967/68, Athens Zonal 1969, Sarajevo 1971, Birmingham 1975, Bajmok 1975 (and in 1978), Majdanpek 1976, Vrbas 1976, Belgrade 1977 and Odzaci 1978.
 From the 1980s his tournament victories became less frequent, but included Osijek 1980, Borovo 1980, Helsinki 1981 and Vrnjacka Banja 1985.
 He repeated his Vrnjacka Banja success in 1990.

 Matulović had excellent results in the Chess Olympiads.
 He played 78 games in five events for Yugoslavia, with the overall result of 46 wins, 28 draws and four losses, for a 76.9 percent score, the 10th all-time best Olympic performance.
 During his career, Matulović won 7 team and board medals at Chess Olympiad, which makes him the fifth-most decorated Serbian and Yugoslav player of all time behind Petar Trifunović (8), Aleksandar Matanović (13), Svetozar Gligorić (13) and Borislav Ivkov (14).
 He also represented Yugoslavia 11 times in the USSR versus Yugoslavia matches held from the 1950s to the 1970s.

 His pursuit of the world championship was less successful, as he never advanced to the Candidates stage of the process for selecting a challenger for the title.
 He played in the 1970 "USSR versus Rest of the World" match on eighth board against Botvinnik, losing one game and drawing the other three.
 A controversy attended this pairing, as Matulović had a history of poor results against the Soviet player; there were accusations that the Soviet team captain had placed Botvinnik on a lower board than his stature would warrant in order to take advantage of this.

 On September 23, 2020, the public company "Pošta Srbije" released a new postage stamps called: "Chess Giants of Serbia".
 In addition to Matulović, Svetozar Gligorić, Boris Kostić, Petar Trifunović and Milunka Lazarević were also given this honor.
 On that occasion, short biographies of the players depicted on these stamps were also published.
 The texts are given in Serbian and English, and their authors are: Matulović's teammate from the national team and close friend, grandmaster Aleksandar Matanović and sports journalist Miroslav Nešić.